alwanyah/Minimal-Agent-Based-Simulation-Model/README.md

 -how to connect RNN output to webots
     -motor output
-        [float, float] between 0.0 and 1.0 for left and right weel, just going forward -sound output
+        [float] between 0.0 and 1.0 for left and right weel, just going forward -sound output
         dont know

 -connect webot output to RNN
     -2 microphone inputs
-        dont now
+        [float] between 0.0 and 1.0 for left and right microphone, just intensity?

+-how to have 3 outputs from 2 neurons

 -define optimization function
     -neural activation?